-What is and how to install a color profile for your monitor, in Windows
+What is an ICM file?
+How to use it to install a color profile, in Windows 10?

 One of the most important elements when working with images, video and even when playing games, is color.
 Every monitor has a different color profile, rendering it slightly different from other displays.
 It's important to make sure that the colors your monitor displays are as close to reality as possible.
 That's why you should always install a color profile that's suited for your display.
-In this tutorial, we will explain what color profiles are, why they matter and how to install them on any computer with Windows.
+In this tutorial, we're going to explain what ICM files and color profiles are, why they matter, and how to install a color profile in Windows 10.
 If we made you curious enough to learn more, don't hesitate to read on.

 Color profiles are not easy to define, especially by people who don't work a lot with image and video editing or photography.
 Therefore we will try to summarise the best we can:

 A color profile is a set of data which defines a device working with colors, and how this device displays colors.
 The color profiles communicate the color characteristics of the device you use, to the operating system.
 If the devices you use have correct color profiles associated with them, then you can be sure that the colors you see are as natural as possible.

 Cameras, monitors, printers, scanners and so on, are all image devices that we use every day.
 And because each of these devices has its own way of managing colors, without the correct color profiles, the image you view on your monitor will look very different from what you see when you print it.